muellesi/e-smog.org/_posts/en/2018-03-05-gimp-windows-part1.md

 ### Fail in autogen/configure

 #### Missing dependency
 As described [above](#), first try to install the missing dependency via pacman.
 Keep in mind that the dependency might have a version number attached to its name.
-You can also search pacman's package repositories for a string by using `pacman ............`
+You can also search pacman's package repositories for a string by using `pacman -Fs SEARCHSTRING`

 #### A library that you compiled yourself is not found or the wrong version
 * Did you run make install for the missing dependency?